-With the convergence of several powerful trends and the ever present need to drive efficiency, the commercial vehicle (CV) market is set to make a bold leap straight to full electrification, as opposed to the more gradual approach taken by the passenger car industry.
+With the convergence of several powerful trends and the ever-present need to drive efficiency, the commercial vehicle (CV) market is set to make a bold leap straight to full electrification.

 With fuel costs making up nearly 40% of operating costs, vehicle efficiency is undoubtedly the driving factor.
 Given high utilization and long service lives, investments in improved fuel economy can be a major competitive advantage.
-For example, in a typical class 8 truck, a 20% improvement in fuel economy can save $14,000 to $25,000 per year with paybacks possible within the first year.
+For example, in a typical Class 8 truck, a 20% improvement in fuel economy can save $14,000 to $25,000 per year, with payback possible within the first year.

-CV electrification is also being fueled by a faster than expected fall in battery prices.
-As Bloomberg NEF (New Energy Finance) recently noted, in 2015 the battery made up more than 57% of the total cost of a midsize US electric car.
+CV electrification is also driven by a faster than expected fall in battery prices.
+As Bloomberg NEF (New Energy Finance) recently noted, in 2015 the battery made up more than 57% of the total cost of a midsize U.S. electric car.
 By 2019, that figure had dropped to 33%, and is expected to hit just 20% in 2025.
-Which means it makes little economic sense for OEMs to invest in hybrid or plug-in hybrid designs as a stepping stone when they can go straight to entirely battery powered vehicles.
+Which means it makes little economic sense for OEMs to invest in hybrid or plug-in hybrid designs as a stepping stone when they can go straight to entirely battery-powered vehicles.

 Cleaning up in the city

 However, reducing CO2 is no longer the full story.
 The impact of poor air quality on public health has also climbed the political agenda, with vehicle emissions again identified as a major contributor to the problem.
 Across Europe, numerous municipal authorities have now either imposed restrictions on diesel vehicles entering city centers, or have advanced plans to do so.
 Indeed, according to recent research by Bloomberg, 24 European cities will have implemented bans on diesel road vehicles within the next decade.
-In Paris alone, that means some 3.3 million vehicles affected by 2030.
+In Paris alone, that means some 3.3 million vehicles will be affected by 2030.
 At present, the focus is on older engine technologies.
-To take just one example, London’s mayor has recently introduced a ULEZ (Ultra-Low Emission Zone) that will see some of the most heavily polluting CVs charged up to £100 ($125USD) every time they enter the city center.
-In China, July 2019 marked the starting point for implementation of some of the world’s toughest emission standards for new vehicles, the ‘China 6’ requirements.
+To take just one example, London’s mayor has recently introduced an Ultra-Low Emission Zone (ULEZ) that will see some of the most heavily polluting CVs charged up to £100 ($125USD) every time they enter the city center.
+In China, July 2019 marked the starting point for implementation of some of the world’s toughest emission standards for new vehicles, the “China 6” requirements.
 Noise is also becoming an issue for urban authorities, with conventionally powered trucks again high on the list of targets for tighter regulation.

-In some cities, we are already seeing full electrification of heavy duty trucks that have relatively low daily mileages.
-Last-mile delivery trucks, off road, a multitude of agricultural, construction and industrial vehicles are also good candidates for swift electrification.
-Looking further ahead, long haul trucks will ultimately follow the same path, once longer ranges become feasible and national charging networks that can accommodate the size and number of vehicles involved are widely deployed.
+In some cities, we are already seeing full electrification of heavy-duty trucks that have relatively low daily mileages.
+Last-mile delivery trucks, off-road vehicles, and a multitude of agricultural, construction and industrial vehicles are also good candidates for swift electrification.
+Looking further ahead, long-haul trucks will ultimately follow the same path, once longer ranges become feasible and national charging networks that can accommodate the size and number of vehicles involved are widely deployed.

 Taking the risk out of electrification